 When we started, I was told many things: As a leader, take as much time as you need—but as soon as you get to the anchor, you need to move quickly.
 Have fun and trust in your support system—your team.
 It’s about partnerships and communication.
 Every skill that you acquire helps you move ahead, even if it’s only a little bit.

 That was certainly the hope.
-Hiking out of the jungle one day, Gaz said: “You might not be a badass big wall climber when we are done.
+Hiking out of the jungle one day, Gaz told me, “You might not be a badass big wall climber when we are done.
 But you will be a big wall climber.”

 Feelings of excitement didn’t start to sink in until the night before we left our oceanside basecamp.
 Everything started feeling real to me once we were finished putting bolts together and taking gear inventory.
 We were done having simple breakfasts that consisted of bread, avocado, and papaya at the plantation—we were ready to move.
 We made lists.
 Gaz was so prepared.
 I admired his foresight to plan ahead for disaster and that his number one concern was always the safety of his team.
 Throughout the trip, I thought about how Gaz is a natural born leader, and that isn’t a quality many people have.
 It was day three at the wall when he told me that I could roll with the boys, and I felt accepted and a part of the team.